Skip to content

 • Improv Workshop: One Night Only!
 (Camden)

-You have a little bit of experience or a lot of experience with Improv.
-We don't care which.
-This workshop is open to all levels and will be a refresher on how to focus on stage work, character work and how to get out of your head and into a scene.
+You have Improv experience, even if it’s been a while, and you miss the fun.
+This workshop is open to all levels beyond newbie and will be a refresher on how to focus on stage work, character work and how to get out of your head and into a scene.
 Get off the couch and come play with some fun and talented people.

 • Piano 1 (Washburn)